Financial Results

-INTERIM FINANCIAL INFORMATION AS AT AND FOR THE HALF YEAR ENDED 30 JUNE 2025
+INTERIM FINANCIAL INFORMATION FOR THE SECOND HALF AND FINANCIAL YEAR ENDED 31 DECEMBER 2025

 Financials Archive